There are more things to do in Newcastle than you’d ever imagine.

 Laing Art Gallery is one of the best places to visit in Newcastle for art lovers.
 Built in 1901, it houses an impressive collection which includes paintings by Gauguin and Stanley Spencer; as well as sculptures by Henry Moore.
 There is a large section dedicated to decorative arts from the 16th to the 18th century, and lots of temporary exhibits.
 You can visit independently or join a guided tour, at the end of which you can sit in the lovely café for a nice cup of tea.

 And the Roman remains

 Hadrian’s Wall traverses northernmost England, stretching between the east and the west below the Scottish border.
 Take the local Metro to Wallsend, where the famous wall does – literally – end.
-At Segedunum, just five miles from the city, you can see a recreated Roman bathhouse, climb a 35-meter tower and explore Roman culture at the on-site museum.
+At Segedunum, just 8 km (5 miles) from the city, you can see a recreated Roman bathhouse, climb a 35-meter (almost 115 feet) tower and explore Roman culture at the on-site museum.
 It’s easy to get to Segedunum, as it’s just a few minutes’ on foot from Wallsend Metro station.

 These are two good guided tours of the Roman Ruins:

 Segedunum Roman Fort guided tour – a 2-hour guided tour that is actually quite budget friendly.

 Newcastle: Hadrian’s Wall and Roman Fort Half-Day Tour – a more expensive option than the one above, but it’s actually a longer tour and more inclusive.

 Sir Antony Gormley’s masterpiece has become a national as well as local treasure since its construction in 1998.
 It weighs 200 tonnes, has a wider wingspan than a passenger jet and stands 20 meters (65.6 feet) high.
 Many residents of the North East consider themselves home when they first spot the Angel towering over the A1, close to the MetroCentre.